eddins/hornjourney/content/_index.md

 # Horn Journey

-_Exploring paths to learning and musicianship on the French horn_
+_Exploring paths for learning and musicianship on the French horn_

 Recent posts: